New Jersey Accounting Schools

 Career Opportunities for Accounting Grads in New Jersey

-New Jersey is home to locations for each of the “Big 4” accounting firms in the country.
-This alone provides ample opportunity for accounting program graduates.
-The close proximity to the nation’s financial epicenter also attracts many accounting graduates to the state.
-Those who complete their accounting education through one of the state’s institutions enjoy very good prospects for employment in New Jersey and New York.
-This is true even for those who do not become publicly certified, but many choose to take the CPA in order to broaden their opportunities in the financial and business markets.
+Those who choose to pursue the CPA designation may find many opportunities within the state to work for local, statewide, national, and international companies in various accounting roles.
+New Jersey is home to locations for each of the “Big 4” accounting firms, providing many possible career opportunities for accounting program graduates.
+New Jersey’s proximity to the nation’s financial epicenter New York City also attracts many accounting graduates to the state.
+Those who complete their accounting education through one of the state’s institutions may find opportunities for employment in New Jersey or New York.

 New Jersey Accounting Salary and Jobs by Metro Area

 Data from the Bureau of Labor Statistics as of March 2018.8

 Schools with Accounting Degree Programs in New Jersey